hank-ai/darknet/README.md

 	* All `printf()` and `std::cout` calls have all been replaced so Darknet/YOLO logging messages can easily be redirected.
 * Currently in development for Q2 or Q3 2025 is 5.x "Moonlit".
 	* More performance optimizations.
+	* Use of OpenBLAS when building CPU-only versions of Darknet.
+	* ONNX export functionality.
 	* JAVA language bindings.

 # Pre-trained Weights